ziedbha/scene_plusplus/README.md

 # scene_plusplus
-Enhancing Scene Understanding in AR
+Enhancing scene understanding in an Augmented Reality environment

+See PDF Poster for a clear explanation of the work done.